prominenceai/deepstream-services-library/docs/api-ode-trigger.md

     const wchar_t* source, uint class_id, uint limit);
 ```

-The constructor creates an Absence trigger that checks for the absence of Objects within a frame and generates an ODE occurrence if no object occur.
+The constructor creates an Absence trigger that checks for the absence of Objects within a frame and generates an ODE occurrence if no objects occur.

 **Parameters**
 * `name` - [in] unique name for the ODE Trigger to create.